 (22 minutes)

 BEACHHEAD is inspired by the Canadian experience at Juno Beach, Normandy and in the push to Caen and beyond.
 It is an action packed homage to cinematic war epics like The Longest Day (1962), A Bridge Too Far (1977), Thin Red Line (1998), and Band of Brothers (2001).
-Also influential are the gritty, front line images of war photographer Robert Capa and the frank journalism of war correspondent Ernie Pyle.
+Also influential are the gritty, front line images of war photographer, Robert Capa, and the frank journalism of war correspondent, Ernie Pyle.

-Below is a slide show of promotional posters from 2013 followed by actual world war two propaganda and some research photographs that inspired the character and set design.
+Above is a slide show of promotional posters from 2013 followed by actual world war two propaganda and some research photographs that inspired the character and set design.

 DECADES IN THE MAKING

-In the 1980s, I watched dozens of war epics on Late Great Movies on CityTV and frequented army surplus stores for clothes, accessories and toy soldiers.
+In the 1980s, I watched dozens of war epics on ‘Late Great Movies‘ on CityTV and frequented army surplus stores for fatigues, military accessories and toy soldiers.
 My interest in war and war epics become entrenched in my play and in my creativity.
-As an adult I loathe war.
-BEACHHEAD is intended as an anti-war piece, a reflection on my lost innocence.
+As an adult, I loathe war.
+BEACHHEAD is intended as an anti-war piece, a reflection on my contrasting portrayal of ‘playing war’.

-As I approached my teen years, soldiers were gifted to neighbours and army fatigues turned skate punk.
+As I approached my teen years, soldiers were gifted and sold and army fatigues turned skate punk.
 But my love for the war epic remained.
 During my post-secondary studies at Carleton University and Algonquin College in Ottawa, I was also an active member of the Independent Filmmakers Cooperative of Ottawa (IFCO) where I learned 16mm filmmaking and experimented with stop motion.
 I watched hundreds of films from around the world and became inspired by epic anti-war films that went beyond Hollywood heroism and propaganda.
 In 2004, I purchased a toy soldier set at a vintage store and many of the figures were the same soldier; same face and boonie hat, same rifle and backpack, molded in different positions.
 I imagined the figure moving frame by frame, advancing from a lying position to a crouched position, to standing and firing, then to running… I decided that moment to create a 16mm stop-motion anti-war epic.

-A later camera test for BEACHHEAD, circa 2006.
+A camera test for BEACHHEAD, circa 2004.

-I did several weeks of research and developed a story inspired by the film The Devil’s Brigade (1968) and a collection of World War Two letters to home from Canadian soldiers.
-In May of 2004, BEACHHEAD first went to production on the banks of the Ottawa River with a crew of five.
+I did several weeks of research and developed a story inspired by the film The Devil’s Brigade (1968) and a collection of letters of Canadian soldiers from the front lines.
+In May of 2004, BEACHHEAD went into production with a crew of five on the banks of the Ottawa River.
 Several experimental versions were edited in Adobe Premiere and screened for small audiences.
 The production experience and positive feedback inspired me to increase the scope of production and a deepen the story’s characters.

 With the still images captured and post-production looming, I created a comic book version of BEACHHEAD to use for promotion and grant applications.
-I produced it in an early version of Comic Life.

 In November 2007, BEACHHEAD: A War Epic… premiered as part of a Remembrance Day curation at the Revue Cinema in Toronto to an audience of 200 people.
 It premiered on YouTube the same day.
 After more than 1 million views it is highly regarded as one of the most enjoyed toy soldier war epics.

 After the success of BEACHHEAD, I had planned to follow up quickly with BRIDGEHEAD.
 It didn’t happen.
-But over the years, I dreamed of how to make it happen and developed the story; I redrafted the script numerous times, I sourced props at flea markets and dollar stores, and I continued to find cinematic inspiration from anti-war movies.
+But over the years, I dreamed of how to make it happen and developed the story; I redrafted the script numerous times, I sourced props at flea markets, garage sales and dollar stores, and I continued to find cinematic inspiration from anti-war movies.
 I knew I’d return to the beachhead eventually.

 I didn’t get to camera until 2011 and then returned again in 2012, both times with no crew and minimalist production capabilities.
 I built a modular set on my back deck in west Toronto and worked overnight so I could control the light.
 The set faced harsh winds and rain damage before I even got to camera.
 Once I did, it took eight overnight shoots over two weeks to complete the action for BRIDGEHEAD.